 - 3 cups milk*

 - 2 cup chicken broth or vegetable broth

 - Black pepper, to taste

-- Pour the milk, water and pasta into a large sauce pot and bring it to a boil.
+- Pour the milk, broth and pasta into a large sauce pot and bring it to a boil.
 Reduced the heat to medium high and boil the pasta for 8-10 minutes.
-(There should be very little liquid left in the bottom.
-If you feel that you need more liquid, add another ¼ cup of milk.)
+(The liquid should be mostly evaporated and the pasta should be tender.)

-- Once the pasta is tender, take it off the burner and add the cheese, ground mustard, salt and pepper.
+- Once done, take the pot off the burner and add your cheese, ground mustard, salt and pepper.
 Stir it together until the cheese is fully melted.

 - Serve immediately!